rweigel/phys260/Lenzs_Law/Lenzs_Law.md

    \else
    a.
 Direction of induced magnetic field:

    b.
-Direction of current in the loop:
+Direction of induced current in the loop:

    \fi